AdobeDocs/commerce-operations.en/help/installation/prerequisites/database/mysql-remote.md

 If your web server is clustered, enter the command on each web server host.

-## Install the Magento software {#instgde-prereq-mysql-remote-install}
+## Install the Adobe Commerce or Magento Open Source

-When you install the Magento software, you must specify the following:
+When you install Adobe Commerce or Magento Open Source, you must specify the following:

-*  The Base [URL](https://glossary.magento.com/url) (also referred to as the *store address*) specifies the hostname or IP address of the *web node*
+*  The base [URL](https://glossary.magento.com/url) (also referred to as the *store address*) specifies the hostname or IP address of the *web node*
 *  Database host is the *remote database server* IP address (or load balancer if the database server is clustered)
 *  Database username is the *local web node* database user to which you gave access
 *  Database password is the local web node user's password